ordinals/ord/docs/src/runes/specification.md

-awRunes Does Not Have a Specification
+Runes Does Not Have a Specification
 ===================================

 The Runes reference implementation, `ord`, is the normative specification of